lyliyangyang/lyliyangyang.github.io/_pages/about.md

 - Analytic and algebraic number theory
 - Automorphic forms and L-functions
-- Harmonic analysis, (relative) trace formulas
+- Harmonic analysis, (relative) trace formulas, and spectral reciprocity
-- Representations of Lie and p-adic groups
+- Representation of Lie and p-adic groups